Adelaide Loop (Australia - 11 days)

 What is the highest road on this trip?

 You will tackle the Great Alpine Road (B500), which is the highest year-round accessible sealed road in Australia.
-You’ll also cross into New South Wales to explore the Snowy Mountains and Kosciuszko National Park, reaching an estimated maximum trip elevation of 1,839m (6,033ft).

 How does the Grand Ridge Road differ from the Alpine roads?